 Be the Welcome Guest Instead of an Annoying Pest

-- Filter your mailing list to identify prospects that will be interested by what they receive.
+- Filter your mailing list to identify prospects who will be interested by what they receive.

 - Focus on composing and delivering the right message.
 The significance of graphic design, font and type size, colors, etc. is vanishingly small!